OGGM/oggm-standard-projections-csv-files/README_extended_per_glacier_files.md

 # oggm-standard-projections

+OGGM provides what we like to call standard projections.
+Currently we make these future CMIP forced global glacier simulations available in two different formats, raw and aggregated data.
+In this document the raw data is described.

+**If you are only interested in regional volume or area changes (globally or per RGI region), we recommend you to use the aggregated data [README.md](https://github.com/oggm/oggm-standard-projections-csv-files).**

+ ----
+When you use the aggregated or the raw per-glacier data, please cite the dataset via:
+- zenodo-link ...
+In addition, cite OGGM [(Maussion et al., 2019)](https://doi.org/10.5194/gmd-12-909-2019) and the CMIP option that you are using (references are linked below).
+---

 ## Extended documentation of the raw oggm-output files and documentation of the standard (CMIP) projections computed with OGGM

-**If you are only interested in regional volume or area changes (globally or per RGI region), go to [README.md](https://github.com/oggm/oggm-standard-projections-csv-files).**
+***Model set-up***

-At the moment, there are only projections available using OGGM v1.6.1 with the preprocessed glacier directory version 2023.3, which coun can find here:
+At the moment, there are only projections available using OGGM v1.6.1 with the preprocessed glacier directory version 2023.3, which you can find here:
 [https://cluster.klima.uni-bremen.de/~oggm/oggm-standard-projections/oggm_v16/2023.3/](https://cluster.klima.uni-bremen.de/~oggm/oggm-standard-projections/oggm_v16/2023.3/).

-These projections use elevation-band flowlines, include the [dynamical spinup](https://docs.oggm.org/en/latest/dynamic-spinup.html), the [new per-glacier geodetic calibration method](https://docs.oggm.org/en/latest/mass-balance-monthly.html), and use the W5E5v2.0 climate dataset [(Lange and others, 2021)](https://doi.org/10.48364/ISIMIP.342217) for calibration and a border of 160.
+These projections use elevation-band flowlines, include the [dynamical spinup](https://docs.oggm.org/en/latest/dynamic-spinup.html), the [new informed 3-step per-glacier geodetic calibration method](https://docs.oggm.org/en/latest/mass-balance-monthly.html), and use the W5E5v2.0 climate dataset [(Lange and others, 2021)](https://doi.org/10.48364/ISIMIP.342217) for calibration and a border of 160.

 We computed all GCMs and scenarios that are currently available at the OGGM cluster.
 However, you have to choose those scenarios that are suitable and representative for your study.
 [For example, you could select them after the method of Hausfather et al. (2022)](https://www.nature.com/articles/d41586-022-01192-2) or [aggregate them after their 2100 warming levels (e.g. as in Rounce et al.2023)](https://doi.org/10.1126/science.abo1324).

+***Data structure***

 In the subfolders, we give the netCDF files for different CMIP and final year options for all of the 19 RGI regions.
-That means, an example filepath looks like that:
+That means, an example filepath looks as follows:

 https://cluster.klima.uni-bremen.de/~oggm/oggm-standard-projections/oggm_v16/2023.3/CMIP6/2300/RGI06/run_hydro_gcm_from_2000_ACCESS-CM2_ssp126_bc_2000_2019_Batch_0_1000.nc
 (the different options are explained in detail below).